krishna-thapa/ebook-library-java-spring/docs/Docker-Info.md

 ### Port Mapping
 - Have used different host port(`5430`) instead of using the same port that docker container is run so that it won't conflict for another project that is running the Postgres container.

+### Environment variables
+- All the required environment variables are declared under `.env` file that can be added in the `.gitignore` for the production.

 ### Faced issues:
 1. `Database directory appears to contain a database; Skipping initialization`: Have to delete all the local mounted volumes directory and re-run the docker-compose command.
 That would be `pgdata` directory under the root project folder for macOS and `var/` would be for Linux.